 The 2014 Audi S5 is motivated by a supercharged 3.0-liter V6 engine rated at 333 hp and 325 pound-feet of torque.
 The coupe comes standard with a six-speed manual transmission, while the Cabriolet gets a seven-speed automated manual transmission that's optional on the coupe.
 Every S5 features all-wheel drive.

-The manual-transmission coupe is EPA-rated at 17 mpg city/26 mpg highway and 20 mpg in combined driving.
-The coupe with the automated manual is rated at 18/28/21 mpg, while the convertible checks in at 18/26/21 mpg.
+The manual-transmission coupe is EPA-rated at 20 mpg in combined driving (17 city/26 highway).
+The coupe with the automated manual is rated at 21 mpg (18/28), although we managed 23 mpg on the Edmunds 120-mile evaluation loop.
+The automatic convertible checks in at 21 mpg combined (18 city/26 highway).

 The 2014 Audi S5 comes standard with antilock disc brakes, stability and traction control, front-seat side and knee airbags and full-length side curtain airbags (for the coupe only).
 A rearview camera and front and rear parking sensors are part of the Prestige package.
 In addition, a blind-spot monitoring system is standard on the Prestige (and optional on regular Premium Plus models), while the latter is eligible for an adaptive cruise control system that includes an audible warning and brake intervention (under 19 mph) if a frontal impact is imminent.

-In Edmunds brake testing, both the coupe and Cabriolet came to a stop from 60 mph in 110 feet -- a solid but unexceptional performance for a car of this type with summer tires.
+In Edmunds brake testing, the S5 coupe and Cabriolet came to a stop from 60 mph within a foot of one another at 108 and 109 feet respectively, both solid performances for cars of their type with summer tires.